Q+A (Australian talk show)

-Q+A, formerly Q&A and also referred to as Qanda, is an Australian television panel discussion program broadcast on ABC Television.
-The show, which ran continuously since 2008 up until its discontinuation in 2025, was broadcast on Monday nights at 9:35 pm.
+Q+A, formerly Q&A and also stylised as QandA, was an Australian television panel discussion program broadcast on ABC Television.
+The show, which ran continuously from 2008 until its discontinuation in 2025, was broadcast on Monday nights at 9:35 pm.
 Its format was similar to Question Time on the BBC and Questions and Answers on RTÉ.

 History

 Q+A was created as Q&A by founding executive producer Peter McEvoy, Presented by Tony Jones, the show premiered on Thursday, 22 May 2008, at 9:35 pm on ABC TV, featuring a solo appearance by prime minister Kevin Rudd.
 From the following week, it adopted a regular format of panellists, generally comprising politicians and three additional people representing various sectors of society and occupations.

 In 2010, Q&A moved to Monday nights and aired a full season of 40 episodes.
 From 26 April 2010, Q+A introduced a Twitter feed; selected tweets discussing Q+A live started to be displayed on screen.
 From October 2010, Q+A was simulcast live on ABC News, allowing it to be viewed live across the country.
 In March 2015, ABC News ceased simulcast of Q+A.

 In August 2015, following the Zaky Mallah incident, the ABC moved the show from its entertainment division to the news division, which would subject it to more oversight and stricter guidelines.

 Q&A was presented by Tony Jones and produced by Peter McEvoy from its inception until 2019.
 Virginia Trioli, Annabel Crabb, Julia Baird, Tom Ballard, and Jeremy Fernandez filled in for Jones while he was on leave.